GrowinScala/Flipper/reader/README.md

 * #### Parsing PDF and returning a List of JSON Objects ####

 The most straight-forward way to use this module's API is to call `getJSONObjects`.
-You need to supply this method with the **text** you want to extract data from and a **List of keywords** for which you want to obtain values.
+You need to supply this method with the **text** you want to extract data from and a **Map of keywords** for which you want to obtain values.

 <br/>

-The keywords list is a pair of Keywords and a POSTag.Value, this is because Flipper is using a Natural Language Processor (**_Apache's OpenNLP_**) for improving the odds of finding a useful value for a given keyword.
-This POS tag simply tells Flipper what kinda of value you want to obtain for a given keyword, the possible POSTags can be found bellow:
+The keywords Map is a pair of Keywords and a POSTag.Value, this is because Flipper is using a Natural Language Processor (**_Apache's OpenNLP_**) for improving the odds of finding a useful value for a given keyword.
+This POS tag simply tells Flipper what kind of value you want to obtain for a given keyword, the possible POSTags can be found bellow: